Minecraftiscewl/Faithful32/README.md

 Faithful with mods support: All textures done in Faithful32 style.

-The original Faithful 32x32 Pack can be found here: www.minecraftforum.net/forums/mapping-and-modding/resource-packs/1223254

 The original pack is made by Vattic and a long list of helpers.
 Please look under the Credits section of his forum post I linked above.

 This repository is a complete resource pack, you do not need to add this to vanilla Faithful 32x.